-Additional Considerations 7.
+Additional Considerations 5.
+In the process as far as school expectations, but still need to combat COVID ssues 6.
+Effective measures to enhance student accountability and responsibility 7.
 Identify and provide resources needed to be more motivated, responsible and successful